friendly-bits/shell-scheduler/README.md

 -----

-Before setting per-job parameters and timeouts, and particularly before reconfiguring and re-running jobs in the same process, a good practice is to **reset jobs configuration** via `jobs_init`.
+Before setting per-job parameters and timeouts - and especially before reconfiguring and re-running jobs in the same process - it is good practice to **reset the job configuration** via `jobs_init`.

 ```sh
 jobs_init "<job_id_list>"